 When it comes to weight gain, Fatima Stanford, MD, an obesity medicine specialist and researcher at Harvard Medical School and the study’s lead researcher, says it’s key that patients with weight gain know “often it’s not their fault.
 Menopause is a particular time in women’s lives where your body weight distribution changes,” adding “this might be exacerbated when you’re on medications that can lead to weight gain.”

-Listen to Stanford describe the study in her own words in the video below.
+Listen to Stanford, who is an advisor for Novo Nordisk and GoodRX, describe the study in her own words in the video below.

 Prepare for Your Doctor’s Appointment

 Stanford says that she starts every appointment by going through the medications that patients are taking, when they started each one and when they began gaining weight or having other symptoms.
 “We do know that a significant amount of weight issues that patients experience appear to be secondary to things that we as doctors cause,” she says, “[and] not recognizing sometimes that the agents that we’re prescribing are a likely source of weight gain.”

 You can prepare for your appointment by writing out a list of your medications, including the dates you started them or changed doses.
 Include also any vitamins or herbal supplements you use.

 In addition, write down any changes in the way you feel, and make it as specific as possible.
 For example, try to estimate how many headaches you have, how severe they are and whether they occur at certain times of day.